sjbennett123/polarlarp/content/plot_seeds.md

 - Starting of Healer’s Guild of Elysia in Stonewood with a sneaky pete as the guild master or mistress.
 - Six green bipedal dragon-like creatures (I have six green dragon masks) part of the Orc/ Morumbrian plot.
 - Big mouse in the grain house, Townsfolk need help to rid their grain house of Giant Mice, follow them into the sewer and destroy their nest.
 (New Player Module)
+- [New player modual] A nest of Giant Spiders has been found.
+These spiders are not just beasts, but intelligent.
+It's up to the players how to proceed.
+- A merchant has come to town!
+This merchant is a happy, go lucky fellow willing to haggle and deal.
+Will buy or sell almost anything.
+NPC must be informed on current prices and exchange rates
+- A new currency is made!
+Due to overt violence, the currency of the land has become scarce.
+In response to this, the dwarves have made their own currency out of the raw materials of the land.
+The dwarves will trade readily with this currency, but no other native will.
+- A flimsy door covers the entrance to a cave filled with orcs.
+The riddle on the door is simple and crude.
+“Shout answer to open!” is written under the riddle.
+The door is unlocked and all the shouting does is alert the orcs.
+- A killer is terrorizing a district of the city.
+Everyday a notice is posted when no one is watching detailing the time the murder will take place.
+No one has caught sight of them.
+Rumor abounds of a ghost, vampire, or a werewolf culprit.
+- Gold Tenders Union- A place where PC's can go to exchange gold for larger coin, and to get items appraised and exchange for coin.
+- A fast talking wild elf comes to town.
+The elf loves to gamble and will gamble with the PC's, dropping information and mod hooks.
+- Colorful eggs are found around town.
+Each egg contains a treat, a coin, a rumor, some kind of small prize.
+- A giant wererabbit is seen with a basket.
+The source of the eggs!
+Loot, kill, talk, or trick the rabbit for an egg drop.
+- Werewolves have moved into the area, with the  goal of selecting good stock to increase the pack.
+They come suddenly and without warning after dark to attack and grow their pack.
+- Two competing treasure seekers enlist two different groups to go after the same treasure.
+Both treasure seekers hate each other.
+- A painting is retrieved with a stash of treasure.
+Under the painting (scratch board) is another painting, this one a map of the local area with an X marking a spot.
+- [New Player Modual] A group is tasked with delivering a letter across the city.
+- A locket is found on the body of a poor, slain cheese maker.
+- A dwarf and orc are found in a cave together.
+Unlikely friends, they decided they would rather live in a cave then risk anyone finding out
+- A large monster has found a wandering child and has taken to protecting it.
+It possesses no intelligence except that of an animal.
+The PC's are tasked with tracking and rescuing the child.
+- A Biatia in the Library- A bi speckled, frazzled librarian asks for help retrieving stolen books.
+Said books are about how to open portals.
+- Upon retrieving stolen books, it becomes apparent that darker things are afoot
+- A flock of crows are eating the seed as soon as its planted!
+The scarecrow is ineffective.
+A farmer posts a “Help wanted” sign on the board.
+- A mod containing traps, warnings, and a puzzle box
+- Escort a Dwarven jeweler through orc territory
+- A thief is leaving calling cards at the sight of very theft.
+Some are left in blood.